freeradical13/freeradical13.github.io/index.md

 ### Enzymes

-Most [enzymes][] are proteins that increase the rate of (catalyze) certain chemical reactions by reducing [activation energy][] for a reaction.
+Most [enzymes][] are proteins that increase the rate of (catalyze) certain chemical reactions by reducing [activation energy][] for a reaction, although the free energy (ΔG) of the reaction and position and direction of equilibrium are not affected (only the speed at which equilibrium is reached).
 The target reagents are called [substrates][] which bind to the enzyme's [active sites][].
 Non-active site portions of enzymes are called [allosteric sites][] where products or inhibitors may bind.
 Negative feedback is where products bind to an enzyme's allosteric sites to stop catalysis.
 Enzymes are often named for their substrate(s) along with the [-ase suffix][ase suffix].

 There are 6 broad groups of enzymes (the first number is an enzyme's unique [Enzyme Commission Number][]):